lyudarkim/back-end-jeweltime/README.md

 - `description`: A description of the project, a string of max 300 characters (Required)
 - `startedAt`: The start date of the project in ISO format "YYYY-MM-DD", a string (Required)
 - `completedAt`: The completion date of the project in ISO format "YYYY-MM-DD", a string (Optional)
-- `hoursSpent`: The number of hours spent on the project, a float (Optional)
+- `hoursSpent`: The number of hours spent on the project, a string (Optional)
-- `materialsCost`: The cost of materials used in the project, a float (Optional)
+- `materialsCost`: The cost of materials used in the project, a string (Optional)
 - `materials`: The materials used in the project, a string(Optional)
 - `metals`: The metals used in the project, a string (Optional)
 - `gemstones`: The gemstones used in the project, a string (Optional)